 This is one of the most important asanas in yoga with several benefits to your body as well as health.
 Aside from that, it realigns the shoulder blades or wrists, a common problem area for anybody who surfs frequently.

 This asana also known as with several names such as Standing Reverse Prayer Pose, Tadasana Paschima Namaskarasana, Paschima Namaskarasana, Reverse Namaste Pose, Reverse Prayer Pose, Viparita Namaskar.
-Viparita means “Behind, opposite or reverse” (in a simple word the meaning of Viparita is – opposite) and Namaskar means “giving respect or greeting”. so the combination of all the words, its pronounced as a The Reverse Prayer Pose.
+Viparita means “Behind, opposite or reverse” (in a simple word the meaning of Viparita is – opposite) and Namaskar means “giving respect or greeting”. so the combination of all the words, it’s pronounced as a Reverse Prayer Pose.

-- Relax the shoulders, bring your legs together and keep your feet one inch apart as well as hands hang the both sides.
+- Relax the shoulders, bring your legs together and keep your feet one inch apart as well as hands hang both sides.

-- After that flexibility, bring your arms behind your back and then join your palms with finger pointing downwards.
+- After that flexibility, bring your arms behind your back and then join your palms with your finger pointing downwards.
 (Do not excess push the chest and ribs)